 Need for Quality Education

 The concept for the school emerged in late 1995 and led to the forming of a school task force made up of members from both Good Shepherd Lutheran Church - Palmerston and St Andrew Lutheran Church - Nightcliff.
 This group recognised from its beginning the need for alternative education for the growing Palmerston community.

 The school was located on the corner of Temple Terrace and Emery Avenue - Gray, a suburb in the heart of Palmerston.
 Title for the 2.2-hectare block was granted in January 1997.

 Middle and Senior School Developments

-In January of 2007 Good Shepherd Lutheran College was created with the addition of Year 8s and the split within the College to two sub-schools – a Primary School and Middle School.
-In 2008 the Middle School moved to a new Campus in Howard Springs, corner of Whitewood Rd and Kundook Place.
+In January of 2007 Good Shepherd Lutheran College was extended to Year 8 and the split within the College to two sub-schools – a Primary and Middle School.
+In 2008 the Middle School moved to a new campus in Howard Springs, corner of Whitewood Rd and Kundook Place.
 This campus also contains the Senior School, which opened in 2009.

 Merge with St Andrew Lutheran School

 In January 2015, Good Shepherd merged with St Andrew Lutheran School in Leanyer.

 The College is incorporated as the Good Shepherd Lutheran College NT Inc, and is managed under the auspices of the Good Shepherd Lutheran Church, (Howard Springs / Palmerston) congregation.
 Good Shepherd Lutheran Church is a member congregation of the parish of the Top End Lutheran Church, which is itself part of the Lutheran Church of Australia.